solana-labs/tour-de-sol/gitbook/participation/steps-to-create-a-validator/delegating-stake.md

 ```

 {% hint style="warning" %}
-Don’t delegate your remaining balance of 499 SOL, validator will those tokens to vote.
+Don’t delegate your remaining balance of 499 SOL, your validator will use those tokens to vote.
 {% endhint %}

 At the end of each slot, a validator is expected to send a vote transaction.
 These vote transactions are paid for by lamports from a validator's identity account.